 Complete the Inspection Request for Adult Care Home Form.
 This also comes with a packet of materials from the Multnomah County Adult Care Home Program.

-Email both documents to Development Services Trade Permitting.
+Email both PDFs (not scanned images) to Development Services Trade Permitting.
 Please include your full name and phone number in the email.

 Step 3.
 Pay for your permit